PlanetDogeCodes/Pocket-Compiler/README.md

 PocketCompiler is designed to let you:

-- Write HTML/JS/CSS on the 3DS, allowing for easy development
+- Write HTML/JS/CSS on the 3DS
-- Compile and run web pages directly on the top screen with a real DOM-based rendering engine
+- Compile and run your written code directly on the top screen with a real DOM-based rendering engine
 - Save/load/rename/delete projects from the SD card
 - Debug with a live JS console